AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/config-templates.md

         21: 'var(--theme-gradient-color-04)'
 ```

-###:sak-sak-logo: Another example: derived_entity template
+###:sak-sak-logo: A Derived Entity Example
 Many examples calculate the `brightness` attribute from a light using a `derived_entity`: Home Assistant passes the `brightness` attribute as a value between 0 and 255.
 This range is converted using a JavaScript template to a 0..100 (%) range.
+[Example 10]: ../examples/example-10.md

-`Example 10` is using a template for one card to show that you could re-use this JavaScript template.
+[Example 10] is using a template for one card to show that you could re-use this JavaScript template.

 ```yaml title="view" linenums="1" hl_lines="18-26"
 - type: segarc